opnfv/functest/docs/testing/user/userguide/test_overview.rst

 vIMS test case was integrated to demonstrate the capability to deploy a relatively complex NFV scenario on top of the OPNFV infrastructure.

 Functest considers OPNFV as a black box.
-As of Danube release the OPNFV offers a lot of potential combinations:
+OPNFV offers a lot of potential combinations (which may change from one version to another):

   * 3 controllers (OpenDaylight, ONOS, OpenContrail)
   * 5 installers (Apex, Compass, Daisy, Fuel, Joid)

 Most of the tests are runnable by any combination, but some tests might have restrictions imposed by the utilized installers or due to the available deployed features.
-The system uses the environment variables (INSTALLER_IP and DEPLOY_SCENARIO) to automatically determine the valid test cases, for each given environment.
+The system uses the environment variables (INSTALLER_TYPE and DEPLOY_SCENARIO) to automatically determine the valid test cases, for each given environment.